 This Austrian dessert, deemed as the oldest known tart recipe, is very easy to prepare and a great addition for tea time.
-The traditional red berries jam has been replaced by a delicious filling of goldenberry, which provides this classic with a fresh, citrus flavor as well as B-complex vitamins.
-The crust, which typically combines whole wheat flour with ground almonds, has been enriched with sacha inchi, which boasts essential amino acids, mainly omega 3 and 6, and tryptophan, all crucial for cardiovascular health, mood regulation, and proper brain function, as well as for reducing chronic inflammation in the body.
+The traditional red berries jam has been replaced by a delicious filling of goldenberry, which provides this classic with a fresh, citrusy flavor as well as B-complex vitamins.
+The crust, which typically combines wheat flour with ground almonds, has been enriched with sacha inchi, which boasts essential amino acids, mainly omega 3 and 6, and tryptophan, all crucial for cardiovascular health, mood regulation, and proper brain function.

 - In a medium bowl, add the butter at room temperature and the powdered sugar.
 Mix well until you get a smooth cream.(2 minutes)